 To get best out of channels it is important to have a distribution channel strategy.
 There is no use of making a video when you haven’t given a thought to YouTube.
 How will people discover your article?
 What are your social strategies?
 Are you planning to go for any paid distribution?
 Try to find a way out how to get the best out of your main channels and you can earn a lot from your piece of content.

-In all probability the devs has to be informed about your preferred search setup.
+In all probability, the devs have to be informed about your preferred search setup.
 Surely you would agree.
-The time you put together it will be much more easier to direct your hard work and alter track if needed..
+The time you put together it will be much easier to direct your hard work and alter track if needed..
 The bottom line is that the quality of content created will decide on the success factor.
 Here you can provide documented guidance and share internal and external information and make it effortlessly accessible across teams.

 You may have a good idea of everyone and what they matter to you?
 But what about the rest of the team.
 You have to keep in mind the various people who will benefit from your success and not forget those who took the risk when you started your journey.